MKLab-ITI/pygrank/documentation/documentation.md

 # Graph Filters
-Graph filters are ways to diffuse graph signals through graphs by sending node values to their neighbors and aggregating them there.
+Graph filters are ways to diffuse graph signals through graphs by sending node values to neighbors and aggregating them there.
 This process effectively ends up with new graph signals.
 The original graph signals, often called *personalization* usually hold values proportional to the probabilities that nodes exhibit a property of interest (e.g. are members of an attribute-based